Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 AI-Based Diagnostic Telemedicine App Features

-AI-based diagnostic tools are bringing about a significant transformation in the healthcare industry by providing innovative support in diagnosing diseases.
-These tools leverage the power of artificial intelligence to analyze various aspects of patient data and suggest possible conditions.
+AI-based diagnostic tools are bringing about a tremendous transformation in the healthcare industry by providing innovative support in diagnosing diseases.
+These tools leverage the power of artificial intelligence in healthcare to analyze various aspects of patient data and suggest possible conditions.
 Here are some critical elements of AI-based diagnostic tools:

 • Analyzing patient data